 Exploration: Students are motivated to go beyond the awareness level to make inquiries through the use of websites and other resources provided through the PHP Club.
 Faculty from the universities focus on the exploration of post-secondary education admission requirements, deadlines for entry, funding opportunities, pathways, and transfer credits to provide students with data so that students can make informed decisions about career pathways in the health sector.

-The career development continuum allows students and parents to learn how to research occupational options and be able to make more informed decisions about career pathways to the future.
-Students who have exposure to the career development continuum may utilize this knowledge to explore other career opportunities as they are presented throughout their lifetime.
-Research has shown that the labour market is constantly evolving.
-Throughout their work lives, today’s young workers can expect to experience 12 - 25 jobs, in 5 or more occupations and in 3 or more sectors.”
-(HRDC, Statistics Canada, Ontario Education, 1997).
+The career development continuum allows students and parents to learn more about how to research occupational options Students who have exposure to the career development continuum may utilize this knowledge to explore other career opportunities as they are presented throughout their lifetime.
+Research has shown that the labour market is constantly evolving and more opportunities present themselves as baby boomers retire.

 The Blueprint for Life/Work Designs is a national framework of career development competencies that individuals need to effectively and proactively manage their career development.
 The framework maps out a career development plan using 11 competencies organized in developmental levels from Kindergarten to adulthood, in three areas: personal management, learning and work exploration and life/work building.
 The competency level represented on this site correspond to the age of the students involved in the Pre-Health Professions Club.
 For more information on the Blueprint for Life/Work Design visit www.blueprint4life.ca